 Local Provisions

 This exquisite Sterling restaurant of power-chef couple Ally and Michael Stebner has taken Loudoun foodies by storm, as evident by the packed tables, crowded centerpiece bar and eager diners lined up outside.
 The Stebner’s use fresh, seasonal ingredients, make their own pastas and use a classic wood-burning oven to grill meats and bake breads.
 What to order?
-We love the watermelon and local Feta salad to open, the fettucine pesto with walnuts and spinach and the Roseda Farms Flat Iron Steak, always cooked to perfection.
+We love the autumn kale salad with butternut squash and walnuts to open, the Sausage Orrechiette pasta and the Roseda Ranch Flat Iron Steak, always cooked to perfection.
 Beverage-wise the restaurant offers beers from Loudoun breweries Solace, Lost Rhino and Crooked Run.

 The Wine Kitchen